Gabrielforest/presentations/README.md

 # presentations
-My presentations built in Rmd and Qmd
+My presentations built using Rmd and Qmd